-Environment Operations staff optimise Roads and Maritime’s environmental performance across construction and maintenance activities by:
+Environment Operations staff optimise Transport for NSW's environmental performance across construction and maintenance activities by:

 - Managing risks associated with construction and maintenance activities